hishamhk12/hishamhk12/README.md

 - 👋 Hi, I’m @hishamhk12
-- 👀 I’m front end devloper
+- 👀 I’m full stack dev
-- 🌱 I’m currently learning express.js
-- 💞️ I’m looking to collaborate on big project
+- 💞️ I’m looking to collaborate on a big project
 - 📫 How to reach me +201093127205

 <!---